Azure/slm-innovator-lab/0_lab_preparation/README.md

 {: .note }
 Customers who participate in this hands-on lab will need to discuss with their Microsoft sales representative and complete the checklist.
 The checklist will ultimately be completed by the sales representative, but we ask that you cooperate in completing the checklist to ensure the right situation/right person is involved.

+{: .warning}
+Please create a resource in one of following regions when creating a AI Document Intelligence resource: **East-US, West-US2, West-Europe**.
+Otherwise, you may encounter a 404 error when trying to access the resource. ([Source](https://learn.microsoft.com/en-us/answers/questions/1514842/document-intelligence-ai-returns-404))

 ### Hands-on Requirements
 - Ensure you have access to Azure OpenAI Service.
 - Set up your Azure ML workspace and get your `<WORKSPACE_NAME>`, `<RESOURCE_GROUP>` and `<SUBSCRIPTION_ID>`.